-The Associate Dean for Student Affairs and other members of the Office of Student Affairs (as appropriate), the Associate Dean for Diversity and Multicultural Affairs, and the Associate Dean of Medicine for the Program in Liberal Medical Education (PLME) shall be ex-officio non-voting members of the committee.
+The Associate Dean for Student Affairs and other members of the Office of Student Affairs (as appropriate), the Associate Dean for Diversity and Multicultural Affairs, and the Associate Dean of Medicine for the Program in Liberal Medical Education (PLME), and the Senior Associate Dean for Medical Education shall be ex-officio non-voting members of the committee.
 The role of non-voting members is to provide longitudinal information regarding student performance, behavior, and circumstances to help contextualize committee decisions.
 Non-voting members also work with students to prepare them for appearances before the committee, and to inform them of committee decisions.
 If a non-voting member is unable to appear at a committee meeting, they may send a representative.
+The MCASP will be staffed by the OSA.